 Please complete the following:

 Planning Organization Name

-Select one of the following options for establishing Safety Performance Measures:
+Select o one of the following options for establishing Safety Performance Measures:

-The MPO/RPO agrees to plan and program projects so that they contribute toward the accomplishment of the established PennDOT targets.
-The MPO/RPO will have the option to establish quantifiable targets of their own each year when new PennDOT targets are established.
+th th P The MPO/RPO agrees to plan and program projects so that they contribute toward ne accomplishment of the established PennDOT targets.
+The MPO/RPO will have ne option to establish quantifiable targets of their own each year when new PennDOT targets are established.
 Table 2 of the enclosure reflects corresponding MPO/RPO values.

-The MPO/RPO has established quantifiable targets for each performance measure for our planning area.
+F for a M The MPO/RPO has established quantifiable targets for each performance measure or our planning area.
 The targets and methodology used to develop them are enclosed with this letter.
-This option will require PennDOT coordination with the Federal Highway Administration to ensure that the targets established are not just aspirational but achievable based on the projects that are programmed on the MPO/RPO's Transportation Improvement Program.
-If choosing this option please notify the Center for Program Development and Management (CPDM) by December 31, 2024.
+This option will require PennDOT coordination with the federal Highway Administration to ensure that the targets established are not just espirational but achievable based on the projects that are programmed on the MPO/RPO's Transportation Improvement Program.
+If choosing this option please otify the Center for Program Development and Management (CPDM) by December 31, 2024.

-Concurrence:
+Concurr

 Authorized MPO/RPO Representative Date